Goodbye Lullaby: Commercial performance

-In the United Kingdom, where all of her three consecutive albums debuted at the top of the UK Albums Chart, Goodbye Lullaby only managed to debut at number nine with 22,000 units sold, remaining on the chart for only nine weeks her longest was Let Go with 67 weeks.
-The album was Gold certification in the UK with 100,000 units sold.
-In Japan, Goodbye Lullaby debuted at number two on the Japanese Oricon Albums Chart, with sales of 130,000 copies in its opening week – the largest opening of the album in a particular country.
+In Australia, the album topped the ARIA Albums Chart, becoming her third non-consecutive number-one album and her first since Under My Skin, after three months the album was certified Gold in Australia ARIA reaching 35,000 copies.
+In New Zealand the album peaked at number seven, marking Lavigne's fourth consecutive top ten album.
+Goodbye Lullaby earned its greatest success in Japan, where it debuted at number two on the Japanese Oricon Albums Chart with sales of 130,000 copies in its opening week – the largest opening of the album in a particular country.
 This was particularly impressive since it was released during the 2011 Tohoku earthquake, which cut off all promo.
 During the first three months, the album sold over 250,000 copies in Japan, receiving Platinum certification.
 As of June 2011, the album had sold over 336,000 copies.
 In Japan the album had sold 410,000 copies as of November 2013.
-In Canada, the album also ended her strike of consecutive number-one albums, debuting at number two, with sales of 13,000 copies.

-In Australia, the album topped the ARIA Albums Chart, becoming her third non-consecutive number-one album and her first since Under My Skin, after three months the album was certified Gold in Australia ARIA reaching 35,000 copies.
-Likewise, in Portugal, the album became her best album on the charts since Under My Skin, peaking at number 5.
-In Spain, the album performed well, debuting at number 4, becoming her highest charting-album there.
 As of 2013, Goodbye Lullaby had sold 1.5 million copies worldwide.